 Why do we do this?

-People often think that anyone who is into this hobby does it because they would like to live in the “good ol days”.
+Often people think that anyone who is into this hobby does it because they would like to live in the “good ol days”.
 For most this is far from the truth.
 A lot of us enjoy it simply as a way to step into another world for a short time to forget about daily tasks and troubles.
 Others enjoy it for the fashion.
 Modern day fashions are definitely taking inspiration from clothes of this period.
-Beyond that other members like learning about the historical context.
+Beyond that, many like learning about the historical context.
 It is quite a revelation to wear the clothes of your parents or grandparents and realize all the effort that was put into just getting dressed each day!

 How do I get involved?

 You don’t need anything to start having fun in the Greater Boston Vintage Society!
 Come to an event in your “modern day clothes” to get a feel for things.
 Dressing in the period vintage clothes is never required and some even do a good job wearing modern day outfits that mimic the past quite well.
 The most important part of this hobby is the knowledge you can gain.
 Don’t spend too much to start-off.
-Doing an hour of internet searching, flipping through your old family photo albums, or watching a historic film or documentary can do wonders to save you time and money from buying incorrect items.
+Spending an hour internet searching, flipping through your old family photo albums, or watching a historic film/documentary can do wonders to save you time and money from buying the wrong items.
 Learn more on the What to Wear page.
-Beyond all of this, reach out to GBVS and visit the Facebook group (www.facebook.com/groups/greaterbostonvintagesociety).
+Feel free to reach out to GBVS and visit the Facebook group for advice (www.facebook.com/groups/greaterbostonvintagesociety).
 Hit the “Join Group” button and check out the posts.
 If you go to “Notifications” and select “all notifications”, day to day posts will appear in your newsfeed.

 If you have questions contact GBVS at: “GBVintageSociety@gmail.com”